Diversity at Stanford

 Stanford's undergraduates come from all 50 states and 90 countries, but diversity at Stanford means more than geographic, racial or ethnic differences.
 The Stanford community embraces a broad range of socioeconomic, religious, cultural and educational backgrounds.
-We believe that the best education can develop only in a vibrant, diverse community that actively affirms both the differences among its members and the numerous points of connection.
+We believe that the best education can develop only in a vibrant, diverse community that actively affirms both the differences among its members and their numerous points of connection.

 Stanford understands that holistic student development happens with support and access both inside and outside the realm of academics.
 The diversity on Stanford's campus can be felt through our classes, student organizations, residential life and eight individual community centers.
 These different venues not only serve as a general resource for the campus community, but also as a source of empowerment for students to strive to reach their full potential.